-University of Wisconsin-Madison is a public, state school in the city of Madison, Wisconsin.
-UW Madison was founded in 1848 and the school enrolls around 47,932 students per year, which includes 35,474 undergrads.
-UW Madison offers housing for up to 7,476 students.
-Most students live in off campus housing.
+University of Wisconsin-Madison is a public, state institution in the city of Madison, Wisconsin.
+UW Madison was founded in 1848.
+The college enrolls around 47,932 students per year, including 35,474 undergraduate students.

 ---|---|